sdubois-tapdemo/spring-coding-docs/SpringConcepts.md

 	- It is needed for dependency injection
 	- Or it is explicitly requested
 - Add the @Lazy annotation to a given class

+Advantages
+- Only create objects as needed
+- May help with faster startup time if you have large number of components

+Disadvantages
+- If you have web related components like @RestController, not created until requested
+- May not discover configuration issues until too late
+- Need to make sure you have enough memory for all beans once created

 ## Spring AutoWiring
 For dependency injection, Spring can use autowiring